nomadicGopher/installLXDE/README.md

 | 5 | Reconfigures **GDM3** as the default display manager (`dpkg-reconfigure gdm3`). |
 | 6 | Copies `lxterminal.desktop` to the user's `~/Desktop` folder. |
 | 7 | Prompts the user to reboot. |

+### Selecting the display manager

+If the script prompts you to choose a display manager, **select `gdm3`** from the list.
+This ensures the system uses GDM3, which the script then configures.

 ### Background wallpaper